keeganpaleshi/RMTest/README.md

 `slope_MeV_per_ch` (MeV per channel) and intercept before plotting.
 This ensures `spectrum.png` reflects the calibrated energy scale regardless of binning mode.

+Custom `bin_edges` arrays may be supplied when calling the spectral fitting or plotting routines.
+The edges can have variable widths but must be strictly increasing.

 The `spectral_fit` section provides priors for the unbinned likelihood fit.
 Important keys include: